Skip to main content

 Comedy

 It is a comedy movie, or it is supposed to be.
-It has some little non-significant situations that make us laugh, sure.
+It has a few non-significant situations that make us laugh, sure.
 But, other than that, there is nothing.

-I watched the movie, and I read some critics, I sat down to write a review and… there is almost nothing to write about.
+I watched the movie and read some reviews.
+I sat down to write a review, and… there is almost nothing to write about.
 It’s empty.

 Mel Gibson’s character

 Mel Gibson’s character seems to be the only thing in the whole movie that deserves some discussion.
-It was the only thing that gives us something to say.
+It was the only thing that gave us something to say.

 As annoying as it was, I believe critics were too hard on it.
-Yes, he is a sexist old man, that says dirty jokes in front of the children, and let’s not even start on the bad (sometimes very wrong) advice!
+Yes, he is a sexist old man who says dirty jokes in front of the children, and let’s not even start on the bad (sometimes very wrong) advice!
 Nonetheless, it’s just a character!
 People act as if Gibson is like this himself!

 Pure holiday comedy